jalieb0812/project3/README.md

 contains methods for retrieving the OrderItems in the order and for calculating the total price of the order.

+(Also a model for toppings and extras but used tangentially in the logic)

-Static folder has styling and some picures.
+STATIC: folder has styling and some pictures.

 Views.py has the following view functions:

 1. Profile:  This is the view used for loading a users particular profile page,